Steganography, SCADA, Propaganda, Windows SYMLINKs

 - Pro-America propaganda on Social Networks by Sockpuppets? - That's great.
 I was expecting to see this story on Sputnik News, but now it's The Guardian.
 Actually there's nothing new.
 Spreading disinformation and propaganda are age old tradition.

 SYMLINKs are highly confusing for most of Windows Administrator / SysaAmins, because they haven't ever seen or used those.
 I've seen people failing miserably with those.
-Most of people won't know what would happen if this would be the
+Most of people won't know what would happen if this would be the situation:

 22.06.2016 14:05 <SYMLINKD> temp [d:\temp]